CruzHacks/cruzhacks-organizer-challenges/README.md

 # CruzHacks Organizer Technical Challenges

 Thank you for putting forth your candidacy for the CruzHacks 2021 organizing team.
 We're excited by the possibility of working with you!
+* Please make sure to complete the [organizer application form](https://tinyurl.com/cruzhacks-organizer-app) by **April 26**.
-Our team will go through challenge submissions after the May 1 deadline and let you know what to expect next.
+* Challenge materials are due on **May 1**.
+Our team will review your submissions after the May deadline and let you know what to expect next.

 ## Purpose